Artifact New York

 Dominik, Max, and Hugh make for an unlikely trio behind one of the fastest active growing fashion archives in New York City, ARTIFACT NEW YORK.
-The collective, which lends to leading fashion magazines, stylists, celebrities, and brands, lays claim to over a few thousand pieces spanning the better part of three decades of fashion history.
-Rare and sought after men’s, women’s, and unisex pieces from Helmut Lang, Maison Martin Margiela, Raf Simons, Yves Saint Laurent among many other designers form the bulk of the archives while pieces from emerging new designers such as Craig Green and Demna Gvasalia offer a peek at what’s on the horizon.
-This mix of fashion history and what lays ahead creates a versatile archive that pays homage to the past but also retains an appreciation for today’s creative output.
+The collective, lends to leading fashion magazines, stylists, celebrities, and brands.
+It lays claim to over a few thousand pieces spanning the better part of three decades of fashion history.
+Rare and sought after men’s, women’s, and unisex pieces from Helmut Lang, Maison Martin Margiela, Raf Simons, Yves Saint Laurent among many other designers form the bulk of the archives.
+Pieces from emerging new designers such as Craig Green and Demna Gvasalia offer a peek at what’s on the horizon.
+This mix of fashion history and what lays ahead creates a versatile archive.
+It simultaneously pays homage to the past but also retains an appreciation for today’s creative output.

 Hugh first met Max in 2016.
 It wasn’t until 2017 when Hugh met Dominik over the internet.
 Dominik had already amassed a venerable collection of Raf Simons, Dior, and rare pieces by Hedi Slimane and had been working for another renowned fashion archivist in New York, David Cassavant.

 With the collections of Hugh, Max, and Dominik combined, the archive reached in the several thousands.
 Only under a year old, the archive has already seen prominent features in magazines such as Mastermind, CR Fashion Book, Document Journal, Vogue España, Interview and in the new issue of RAIN, in a feature with New York based contemporary artist, Julie Mehretu.
 Celebrities like Kim Kardashian, Frank Ocean, Billie Eilish, Travis Scott, Offset, and Migos have also all worn pieces pulled from the archive.